margaretkhendre/Credit-Risk-Classification-VS-Supervised-Machine-Learning-Challenge/report.md

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

 It is important to predict both the ones and zeros in order to determine a the creditworthiness of borrowers.
-Being able to compare the two allows for better predictions and conclusions to be made.
+Being able to compare the two allows for well-rounded predictions and conclusions to be made.